urbangrammarai/data_processing/docs/_sources/infrastructure/dask_cluster.md

 It's important to include the `--network="host"` parameter so that the worker container can be reached from outside the machine through ssh.

+If you want to start a worker on the same machine as a scheduler, use `dask-worker <scheduler-ip>:8786` (not localhost).

 ## Use the cluster

 Once the cluster is available, we can use it on a Python session.